Surrogate distributed radiological sources III: quantitative distributed source reconstructions: Results

 \subsection{Altitude study}

 Fig.~\ref{fig:altitude_study} shows the results from a series of measurements in which the NG-LAMP system was flown over the $12$~m separation source at altitudes of $5$, $6$, $8$, and $10$~m AGL in order to observe trends in the reconstruction vs.~detector altitude.
 All three performance metrics degrade monotonically with increasing altitude.
-The structure coefficient in particular falls from $0.883$ to $0.796$ and the sum ratio decreases from $0.885$ to $0.813$ between $5$~m and $12$~m AGL\@.
+The structure coefficient in particular falls from $0.888$ to $0.820$ and the NRMSE increases from $0.197$ to $0.246$ between $5$~m and $12$~m AGL\@.

-These trends confirm that in the idealized case of an omnidirectional radiation detector flying over a flat plane with no intervening material, there is no \textit{imaging} advantage in flying higher, as opposed to a traditional optical camera where the size of the viewed area increases with altitude.
-In real measurement scenarios, there are of course \textit{operational} advantages to higher altitudes, in particular, the avoidance of obstacles that may attenuate the radiation signal and pose a collision risk for UASs.
+These trends suggest that in the idealized case of an omnidirectional radiation detector flying over a flat plane with no intervening material, there is little \textit{imaging} advantage in flying at high altitudes, as opposed to a traditional optical camera where the size of the viewed area increases with altitude.
+As shown in the raster spacing study of Section~\ref{sec:raster_spacing_study}, however, non-uniform sensitivity, which can be induced by flying at altitudes much lower than the raster spacing, can cause reconstruction artifacts.
+In the present study, the lowest-tested altitude of $5$~m attains the best image quality metrics, striking a balance between the increased sensitivity of flying lower and the increased uniformity of sensitivity of flying higher.
+In real measurement scenarios, there are also \textit{operational} advantages to higher altitudes, in particular, the avoidance of obstacles that may attenuate the radiation signal and pose a collision risk for UASs.